-Notes: For Ireland, EU SILC data for 2010 is used.
-Household income is net disposable household income.
-All income components are standardized according to the OECD modified equivalence scale.

-Visual inspection of Figure 12 allows to assess four important features of social spending:
+Notes: Household income is net disposable household income.
+All income components are standardised according to the OECD modified equivalence scale.
+Source: compiled by the authors, using EU-SILC 2011.
+Visual inspection of Figure 12 allows us to assess four important features of social spending:

-- i.
-First, the level of spending benefiting households with children, which we can measure by the relative importance of spending on cash transfers and pensions for the incomes of households to which children belong, i.e. T-kids + P-kids.
-In Figure 12, countries are ranked from left to right according to the share of cash benefits in children's household incomes; so conceived, social spending in Belgium is comparatively more important for children than the EU15 weighted average, but Belgium is not the biggest spender in the European league.20 - Second, the share of pension spending in total spending, i.e. the share of P-all in (P-all + T-all), which can be assessed in Figure 12 by comparing the solid dark grey bars with the solid light grey bars: some welfare states, such as Greece, Italy, Portugal, Bulgaria, Romania, Poland... are 'pension heavy'.
-Today, Belgium is not 'pension heavy', so conceived.21 - iii.
+- First, the level of spending benefiting households with children, which we can measure by the relative importance of spending on cash transfers and pensions for the incomes of households to which children belong, i.e. T-kids + P-kids.
+In Figure 12, countries are ranked from left to right according to the share of cash benefits in children's household incomes.
+So conceived, social spending in Belgium is comparatively more important for children than the EU15 weighted average, but Belgium is not the biggest spender in the European league.16 - ii.
+Second, the share of pension spending in total spending, i.e. the share of P-all in (P-all + T-all), which can be assessed in Figure 12 by comparing the solid dark grey bars with the solid light grey bars.
+Some welfare states, such as Greece, Italy, Portugal, Bulgaria, Romania, Poland, etc. are 'pension heavy'.
+Today, Belgium is not 'pension heavy', so conceived.17 - iii.
 Third, the child orientation of social spending, i.e. the importance of spending on cash benefits (both transfers and pensions) for the incomes of households to which children belong, as compared to the importance of spending for all households, i.e. the ratio of (T-kids + P-kids) on (T-all + P-all).
-In Figure 12, the child orientation can be assessed by comparing, for each country, the left bar (which measures the importance of spending for households with children) with the right bar (which measures the importance of spending for all households).
+In Figure 12, the child orientation can be assessed by comparing, for each country, the left bar (which measures the importance of spending for households with children) with the right bar (which measures the importance of spending, spending for all households).
 For obvious reasons related to pension spending, spending is relatively more important for all households than it is for households with children.
 However, there is a large variety in this respect: in pension-heavy welfare states, such as Greece and Italy, households with children receive much less income support than households in general.
 Spending in Belgium is slightly more 'child oriented' (so conceived) than the EU15 average. - iv.
-Fourth and rather surprisingly, Figure 12 shows that pensions are important for household incomes of children in a number of welfare states: the share of pensions in the cash benefits that support household incomes of children, i.e. the ratio of P-kids on (T-kids + P-kids), is larger than 20% in Greece (where it even amount to 49%), Poland, Bulgaria, Romania, Slovakia, Latvia, Portugal, Spain, Italy and Malta;22 in Belgium this ratio is only 5,3%; in Germany and the Nordic welfare states the pension share in social spending supporting children's households is less than 5%.
+Fourth and rather surprisingly, Figure 12 shows that pensions are important for household incomes of children in a number of welfare states.
+The share of pensions in the cash benefits that support household incomes of children, i.e. the ratio of P-kids on (T-kids + P-kids), is larger than 20% in Greece and Poland (where it even amounts to 50%), Romania, Bulgaria, Slovakia, Latvia, Italy, Spain and Portugal.18 In Belgium this ratio is only 5.3%; in Germany, Ireland and the Nordic welfare states the pension share in social spending supporting children's households is less than 5%.